Battle of A Sau: Background

+Deputy COMUSMACV General William Westmoreland inspected the camp in May 1964.
+As his CV-2 Caribou aircraft was departing the camp's airstrip, it was hit by PAVN fire wounding six of the 14 aboard, including the pilot and copilot, Westmoreland was uninjured.

 Two South Vietnamese camps at A Lưới and Ta Bat in the A Shau valley had been abandoned on 8 December 1965.
 The special forces camp was routinely harassed by small Vietcong formations leading up to the battle.
 Throughout February and March, 1966, platoon-sized troops from the camp were sent out to conduct reconnaissance patrols in the surrounding area.
-On March 5, two PAVN defectors turned up at the camp.
+On 5 March two PAVN defectors turned up at the camp.
 Under interrogation, they indicated that four battalions of the PAVN 325th Division were planning to attack the camp.

 Based on that information, night patrols were dispatched to confirm the enemy positions but no sightings were made.
 However, Air Commandos conducting reconnaissance flights observed large build-ups of PAVN troops along with anti-aircraft emplacements.
 As a result, airstrikes were ordered against enemy positions.

-On March 7, the A Shau camp was reinforced with seven U.S. Special Forces personnel, nine interpreters, and a MIKE Force Company in anticipation of the North Vietnamese attack.
+On 7 March the A Shau camp was reinforced with seven U.S. Special Forces personnel, nine interpreters, and a MIKE Force Company in anticipation of the North Vietnamese attack.

 Battle

-On March 8, the camp was placed on general alert and the camp's defenders had taken up their positions.
+On 8 March the camp was placed on general alert and the camp's defenders had taken up their positions.
 A PAVN assault was launched during the night, but it was beaten back.
 Because of poor weather conditions that would hinder tactical air and resupply efforts, the PAVN decided to continue despite their heavy casualties.
-The second attack began during the early morning hours of March 9 with mortar bombardment, damaging communications and reducing many defensive positions to rubble.
-At 1300 hours an AC-47D "Spooky 70" from the 4th Air Commando Squadron, circling the camp, fired on the attacking PAVN formations.
+The second attack began during the early morning hours of 9 March with mortar bombardment, damaging communications and reducing many defensive positions to rubble.
+At 13:00 an AC-47D "Spooky 70" from the 4th Air Commando Squadron, circling the camp, fired on the attacking PAVN formations.
 However, the slow moving aircraft was shot down and crashed about five kilometers north of the camp.
 All six crewmen survived, but they were promptly attacked by the PAVN.
 Three crewmen were killed, though the others were eventually rescued by a USAF HH-43.

-Between 1630 and 1700 hours, supplies of ammunition were flown in by C-123 and CV-2 aircraft, but the resupply drops often landed outside of the camp perimeter and could not be retrieved.
+Between 16:30 and 17:00, supplies of ammunition were flown in by C-123 and CV-2 aircraft, but the resupply drops often landed outside of the camp perimeter and could not be retrieved.
 At the same time, helicopters were called to evacuate the wounded.
 However, reinforcements from Huế and Phu Bai could not be deployed because of the bad weather, leaving the camp's defenders to repair their defensive wall and dig in for the night.